0xRelu/Bachelor-Thesis-Network-Traffic-Prediction/README.md

-This is the codebase for the paper:
+# This is the codebase for the paper:
+Parts of the code were taken from the following repositories:
     - https://github.com/thuml/Autoformer (Vanilla Transformer, Informer, and general structures)
     - https://github.com/PatchTST/PatchTST (PatchTST)
     - https://github.com/thuml/Nonstationary_Transformers (Non-Stationary Transformer)